astrophys/elements-of-stat-learn/notes/ch2.md

               values in eqn \ref{eq:2.16} with averages over the training data.
             * QUESTION : How?
         #.
 QUESTION : How do I go from above to eqn \ref{eq:2.16}?
+        #.
+ANSWER   : I think the answer to the notation question for eqn \ref{eq:2.9} will
+                      help here
     #) Nearest neighbors and least squares approximate conditional expectations by averages.
         #.
 Differ in model assumptions
             * Least squares assumes f(x) is well approximated by a globally linear